Facebook Pixel Image

 The Roof Rat: Everything You Need to Know About This Prolific Rodent in Florida

-Roof rats, also known as black rats, ship rats, palm rats, fruit rats, or tree rats, are the most commonly found rodent in the Sarasota, Bradenton, Lakewood Ranch, and Parrish areas.
-Many of our customers can’t bring themselves to say their name, they simply call them “unwanted guests”.
+Also known as black rats, ship rats, palm rats, fruit rats, or tree rats, they are the most commonly found rodent in Sarasota, Bradenton, Lakewood Ranch, and Parrish areas.
+Many of our customers can’t bring themselves to say their names.
+They often call them “unwanted guests.”

 Zoonotic Diseases Carried by Roof Rats